Open-concept bathrooms blur the line between utility and serenity; you have a seamless space where function and flow are one and the same.

 Your open-concept bathroom needs surfaces that are beautiful, durable, and high-performance.
 Tile makes the grade on all fronts:

 - Water-resistant.
-Properly installed ceramic tile waterproof installation systems are ideal for wet zones such as showers and tub surrounds.
+Properly installed, ceramic tile installation systems are waterproof, ideal for wet zones.

 - Easy to clean.
 Cleaning tile is as simple as a quick sweep and water-only wipe.